adr1enbe4udou1n/terraform-hcloud-k0s/README.md

 #### K0S install

+> Be sure that `cluster_fqdn` is set on your DNS and actualized on all nodes as explained above before continue.
+It's the domain used for kube-apiserver, which is mandatory for validating Kubernetes API access for all workers.

-Once successfully logged, note the `k0sctl.yaml` file automatically generated in your home directory.
+When logged, note the `k0sctl.yaml` file automatically generated in your home directory.
 You're now finally ready to install your Kubernetes cluster by simply launching `k0sctl apply` !

 > If you get any random error, try again, k0sctl is not 100% reliable...
 Be sure to have SSH access to other nodes with `ssh data-01 -p2222 -i .ssh/id_cluster`